+Instructions for Florida Form F-2220

-- Installment Dates Generally, for tax years ending 6/30, the declaration or payment of estimated tax is due on or before the last day of the 4th month, the last day of the 6th month, the last day of the 9th month, and the last day of the tax year.
-For tax years not ending on 6/30, the declaration or payment of estimated tax is due on or before the last day of the 5th month, the last day of the 6th month, the last day of the 5th month, and the last day of the 6th month, the last day of the 5th month, the last day of the 6th month, the last day of the 5th month, and the last day of the tax year.
-Installment due dates that fall on a Saturday, Sunday, or legal holiday extend to the next business day, with the exception of installments due on the last day of June, which must be paid on or before the last Friday of June. - Estimated Tax Every domestic or foreign corporation or other entity subject to taxation under Chapter 220, F.S., must report estimated tax for the taxable year if the amount of income tax liability for the year is expected to be more than \$2,500. - Purpose of Form This form will enable taxpayers to determine if they paid the correct amount of each installment of estimated tax by the proper due date.
-If the minimum amount was not paid timely, we may impose penalty and interest. - Computation of Underpayments - Make entries on Lines 1 through 6 following the instructions for each line item.
+Installment Dates - Generally, for tax years ending 6/30, the declaration or payment of estimated tax is due on or before the last day of the 4th month, the last day of the 6th month, the last day of the 9th month, and the last day of the tax year.
+For tax years not ending on 6/30, the declaration or payment of estimated tax is due on or before the last day of the 5th month, the last day of the 6th month, the last day of the 9th month, and the last day of the tax year.
+Installment due dates that fall on a Saturday, Sunday, or legal holiday extend to the next business day, with the exception of installments due on the last day of June, which must be paid on or before the last Friday of June.

+Estimated Tax - Every domestic or foreign corporation or other entity subject to taxation under Chapter 220, F.S., must report estimated tax for the taxable year if the amount of income tax liability for the year is expected to be more than \$2,500.

+Purpose of Form - This form will enable taxpayers to determine if they paid the correct amount of each installment of estimated tax by the proper due date.
+If the minimum amount was not paid timely, we may impose penalty and interest.

+Computation of Underpayments - Make entries on Lines 1 through 6 following the instructions for each line item.
 Enter on Line 4(c) the previous installment's overpayment (Line 6) but only if the overpayment exceeds all prior underpayments.
 If Line 6 shows an underpayment of any installment, complete Lines 7 and 8 and Lines 9 through 14, to the extent applicable.
-If the requirements for filing the declaration of estimated tax were met during the tax year and fewer than four installment payments were required, attach an explanatory statement including computations. - Exception to Avoid Penalty and Interest You will not owe penalty or interest for an underpaid installment on Line 6 if the total amount of all payments made by the installment date equals or exceeds the amount that would have been required to be paid using the preceding year's tax (see s.
+If the requirements for filing the declaration of estimated tax were met during the tax year and fewer than four installment payments were required, attach an explanatory statement including computations.

+Exception to Avoid Penalty and Interest - You will not owe penalty or interest for an underpaid installment on Line 6 if the total amount of all payments made by the installment date equals or exceeds the amount that would have been required to be paid using the preceding year's tax (see s.
 220.34, F.S.).
 Calculate the exception using Lines 7 and 8.
 The prior year exception calculation includes donations to nonprofit scholarship-funding organizations made for the current year under the Florida Tax Credit Scholarship Program.
 The certificate of contribution must be issued on or after the beginning of the tax year and on or before the due date of the return, or extended due date with a valid extension of time.